 Congenital hypothyroidism (CHT)

-This condition affects around one in every 3,500 babies born in Scotland.
-It means that a baby is born unable to produce enough of the hormone thyroxine.
-This hormone is vital for normal mental and physical development.
-It is easily treated by giving thyroxine by mouth but, if it is not detected and treated, a lack of thyroxine can lead to slower than normal growth and severe learning difficulties.
+Babies with CHT are unable to produce enough of the hormone thyroxine.
+This hormone is important for normal mental and physical development.
+Early treatment, which includes giving thyroxine as a medicine, will help your baby to develop normally.
+Without early diagnosis and treatment, it can lead to slower than normal growth and severe learning difficulties.
 It can also be fatal in some cases.